dojo/docs/quickstart/rest.rst

 The :ref:`dojo.store.JsonRest <dojo/store/JsonRest>` defaults to assuming the identifier property of each element is ``id``, therefore if your provider returns an elements identifier in that field, most developers simply need to specify the target URI for the collection.

-An example of programatically creating a full featured store would be:
+An example of programmatically creating a full featured store would be:

 .. js ::